Playing Euchre is a learned skill,

 * 4th seat is the dealer (AKA south)

 Would you like to learn how to play euchre?
-It is a fun fast paced that takes a few minutes to learn, yet a life time to master.
-Let us get you started by explaining the basics...
+It is a fun fast paced that takes a few minutes to learn, but the more one plays, the more one realizes what a fun, yet challenging game euchre is. ...

 The ability to recognize a biddable hand is what separates the good players from the average.
 Gaining this ability will...